ReVanced-Extended-Community/Community-Guides/community-wiki/yt-troubleshooting.md

 - **"Watch history may not work due to DNS or VPN."**: Change the `Watch history type` to "Replace domain".
 Alternatively, whitelist `s.youtube.com` in your ad-blocker, DNS-blocker, firewall, etc.

-- **"Watch history does not work"**: Change the `Watch history type` to one other than "Block watch history".
+- **"Watch history is blocked"**: Change the `Watch history type` to one other than "Block watch history".